— Bridie Schmidt

 However, scrapping the LCT remains politically sensitive.
 It brings in well over $1 billion a year for the federal budget, and removing it without a replacement would leave a noticeable revenue hole.
 There's also the optics of axing a tax that disproportionately affects wealthier buyers — not exactly vote-winning territory.

 With local car manufacturing gone and pressure mounting from trade partners and the EV industry, momentum for reform is growing.
-Whether it’s phased out entirely or replaced with a more emissions-focused scheme (such as a CO₂-based vehicle tax, common in Europe), the LCT’s days may well be numbered.
+Whether it’s phased out entirely or replaced with a more emissions-focused scheme (such as a CO₂-based vehicle tax, common in Europe), the LCT’s relevance in Australia is questionable.

 If the Luxury Car Tax was to end, it would mean less dollars in the ATO's pocket but would free up household and business budgets (for those opting for new vehicles above the threshold, at least.)